Our Ashrams are located in 3 places in South India and one in London.

 The Ashram has temples for vallabha gaNapati, Adi parAshakti, danDapANi, shiva, and rAma, a gOshAla with many cows, yAgashAla, and a dining hall.
 Also, this ashram has a dispensary, vocational training centers, and residential buildings for visitors.

 Ganapati temple: After the formation of Arulananda Trust, Lalitananda Swami appeared in Swamiji’s dream and asked him to build a powerful Ganapati temple that will be good for the devotees coming to the ashram.
 Swamiji had a vision of Vallabha Ganapati during his meditation.
 Accordingly, a Vallabha Ganapati temple was constructed.
 Ganapati statue was carved on stone obtained from Tiruvannamalai by sculptors in Mahabalipuram.
 Ashta Ganapathy Homam was performed and the Vallabha Ganapati moorti (statue) was installed following the Vedic rituals with a Kumbhabhishekam on completion.
-On the day of Kumbhabhishekam, after the vedic ceremony was over, a man in dirty white clothes appeared in the temple and spoke to one devotee in hindi.
-This devotee did not take him serious, then he spoke to Swamiji in tamil and asked if the Kumbhabhishekam was over and Swamiji acknowledged and asked him to have food.
+On the day of Kumbhabhishekam, after the vedic ceremony was over, a man in dirty white clothes appeared in the temple and spoke to one devotee in Hindi.
+This devotee did not take him serious, then he spoke to Swamiji in Tamil and asked if the Kumbhabhishekam was over and Swamiji acknowledged and asked him to have food.
 He spoke to few others in different languages such as English, Kannada, and Telugu.
-Then he went to the building and sat on Swamiji’s chair.
+Then, he went to the building and sat on Swamiji’s chair.
 He was playing with the bottles of siddha medical oils.
 One devotee of Swamiji saw this person and asked him what he was doing like a mad person.
 He replied, “if you think I am mad I will go” and as he was going down the stairs, Swamiji realized he is the elderly person who had given the mantra to him at Papanasam and sent a Laddu for him through another devotee.
 He accepted the Laddu and put it in his bag and walked up to the Ganapati temple.
 Then he disappeared from the sight of people.
 As per Lalitananda Swami’s wish, this Ganapati temple is now visited by devotees as well as the local villagers and when they fulfill their wishes, they perform poojas at this temple.

-Dining room and Guest house: When the more people started coming to the ashram, a big dining room and a guest house was constructed for the devotees in the ashram in 2003.
+Dining room and Guest house: When more people started coming to the ashram, a big dining room and a guest house was constructed for the devotees in the ashram in 2003.
 Visitors are fed nutritious and sattvic food everyday for free.

 Sri Rama temple: In 2004, Sri Rama temple was built at the ashram.
 At the time of the Kumbhabhishekam of this temple, some devotees have seen two saints moving in and out of the ashram.
 They were not visible to everyone’s eyes.